TatianaTylosky/mentor-material/mentor-field-guide.md

 **Chapter 5** | The Socratic Method and 6 Other Awesome Coaching Strategies

-**Chapter 6** | Emergency Mentor Moments -- What to do During Extra Tough Mentor Situations
+**Chapter 6** | Emergency Mentor Moments -- What to Do During Extra Tough Mentor Situations

 ##Chapter 1
 ####Our Learning Philosophy Here at Thinkful